noogler-aditya/Multi-Agent-AI-System/README.md

 # 🧠 Multi-Agent AI System for Input Classification & Routing

 This project is a **multi-agent AI pipeline** designed to classify inputs (PDF, JSON, Email), detect their intent (e.g., Invoice, Complaint), and route them to specialized agents.
 The system maintains a **shared memory** for traceability and enables seamless processing across agents.

-> ✅ Developed as part of an internship selection assignment.

 ---

 ## 🚀 Features